 • spices (cardamom/nutmeg/cinnamon/ saffron etc.) and/or

 All the Indian sweets are a mixture of 2-3 or even more such ingredients along with sugar/jaggery.
 Therefore the combination makes the final product nutritious rather than an empty calorie.
-Quality of each ingredient ensure not only the nutritive value but also other health benefits.
-Addition of cereal, pulse, milk, nuts, and seeds make the sweets rich in carbohydrate, protein and other micronutrients.
-The Indian spices add the medicinal goodness to the sweet.
-The inclusion of ghee/ cold pressed oil and sugar/jaggery enhance the taste as well as the energy value of the sweet.
+The quality of each ingredient ensures not only the nutritive value but also other health benefits.
+The addition of cereal, pulse, milk, nuts, and seeds make the sweets rich in carbohydrates, protein, and other micronutrients.
+The Indian spices add medicinal goodness to the sweet.
+The inclusion of ghee/ cold-pressed oil and sugar/jaggery enhances the taste as well as the energy value of the sweet.

 The taste of any homemade food is determined by two experience-based powerful tools -1. eye estimation of ingredients and 2. in-between food tasting.
 Keeping in mind the health parameters of all the family members, our supermoms mindfully add sugar just the exact amount to achieve the right taste of the sweet.

-Soaking (nuts and pulses) and roasting the ingredient in low temperature is one of the important steps of making Indian sweet.
+Soaking (nuts and pulses) and roasting the ingredient at low temperatures is one of the important steps of making Indian sweet.
 These cooking procedures help to eliminate the anti-nutritional factors (phytic acid etc) and enhance the nutritional availability of each ingredient.

-Everybody maintain a decent quality for the ingredients while making food at home.
-Good quality food doesn’t only taste good without any artificial addition but also beneficial for health.
+Everybody maintains a decent quality of the ingredients while making food at home.
+Good quality food doesn’t only taste good without any artificial addition but is also beneficial for health.

 Homemade sweets are not made in abundance.
-A limited quantity is prepared and shared with every family members and guests.
+A limited quantity is prepared and shared with every family member and guest.
 So the chance of overeating is always less.
 If you have the tendency to refill your plate repeatedly, stay away from the kitchen.

 Indian sweets are generally considered as “special food”.
 People used to wait for a special occasion -an auspicious ceremony or celebrating season or social gathering to make sweets.
 So the frequency of eating sweet was already checked.
 No, don’t think such an occasion comes rarely in a year.
 Now every month we have some sort of celebration, Therefore you have at least one reason a month to enjoy the delicious homemade Indian sweets.

-Who does not like a pocket-friendly option.
+Who does not like a pocket-friendly option?
 Especially when savings come along with a better quality promise.
-You can make double amount at home instead of purchasing the sweet outside.
+You can make double the amount at home instead of purchasing the sweet outside.

 How much to eat?